[a.k.a. Colorado Spruce, Blue Spruce]

 [Picea pungens, Picea pungens Glauca]

 Colorado Blue Spruce needles are four-sided and can be quite sharp (“pungens” is Latin for “sharp”), and needle color varies from silvery blue to greenish blue.
 The Glauca variety (which we sell), tend to have more blueish and silvery needles.
 About 60% develop the famous “blue” color, while the rest will remain more greenish.
-It is a genetic trait which cannot determined for another few years.
-Colorado Blue Spruce are very hardy, dense, and grow at an average rate for an evergreen.
+It is a genetic trait which cannot determined for the first few years.
+Colorado Blue Spruce are fairly hardy, dense, and grow at an average rate for an evergreen.
 It’s cones are anywhere from 2 to 4 inches long and have a brown chestnut color.

 Colorado Blue Spruce seedlings grow from Kentucky north (but can do well in lower states such as New Mexico and Arizona if planted at elevations above 5,000 feet) and east of Idaho.
 They can handle a little bit of shade, but full sun is best.

 Colorado Blue Spruce seedlings: characteristics and info• prefers hardiness zones 3-6